amgraham/dlist/README.md

     ln -s ../assets/dir-listing.php ./index.php

 I'm very aware that for multiple directories this is a chore, I'm open to suggestions on how to alleviate the initial investment.

+There are various settings contained within the file (dir-listing.php) that are set to their safest options.
+You can adjust them accordingly.

 Enhancement
 ----